A good way to start to arrange more help either at home or in a residential home is by requesting a Care Needs Assessment in Dorset.

 For example if you have an illness or a disability, they might have assessed you on a ‘good’ day.

 If you disagree with a decision not to provide support, or you don’t think the care package being offered is enough to meet your needs, you can challenge it.
-There is useful advice here from the Money Advice Service on how to go about challenging the decision.
+Here, you can find information on challenging the decision from the Money Advice Service.

 Dorset Council has a Finding Help section on its website if someone is judged ineligible for help from their local authority.